nibeditans/Customer-Retention-Revenue-Optimization-System/README.md

 Two predictive models were built:

-### 1. Churn Prediction
-- Identifies customers at risk of leaving
+1. Churn Prediction: Identifies customers at risk of leaving

-### 2. Purchase Probability
-- Estimates likelihood of future purchase
+2. Purchase Probability: Estimates likelihood of future purchase

 Models used:
 - Logistic Regression